NYULibraries/spatial_data_repository/CONTRIBUTING.md

 - Committing documentation updates (submitted as pull requests)

 ## Adding GitHub issues
-Did you find a bug in GeoBlacklight or interested in a new feature?
-Make sure to add an issue for it in the [issue tracker](https://github.com/geoblacklight/geoblacklight/issues).
+Did you find a bug in the SDR or interested in a new feature?
+Make sure to add an issue for it in the [issue tracker](https://github.com/NYULibraries/spatial_data_repository/issues).

  - Make sure you have a [GitHub account](https://github.com/signup/free)
  - Submit a [GitHub issue](./issues) by: